 - Give easy online access to public court documents regarding one of the very few East European discrimination cases in UK in recent years and one of the very many employment cases against the senior management of Citi London.

 - Become a useful reference tool to everyone who is following the case and to other Litigants in Person.

 - Provide useful information to and empower other East Europeans, who are suffering discrimination and hate crimes, to defend their rights in the UK courts of law.

-In November and December 2014, I raised a formal complaint with Citi, complaining about the conduct of my managers and had a meeting with the Internal Investigation department of Citi.
-Following my complaints, Citi issued an internal written warning in the form of an e-mail advising my colleagues not to communicate with me and also installed a firewall blocking my e-mails to everyone in Citigroup globally.
+In November and December 2014, I was contacted by Citi Investigation Unit and invited to a meeting in Citi’s offices.
+In the meeting I was questioned for 1 hour and 20 minutes about the conduct of my managers.
+Meanwhile, Citi’s HR department issued an internal written warning in the form of an e-mail advising my colleagues not to communicate with me and also installed a firewall blocking my e-mails to everyone in Citigroup globally.